1. There are likely to be two main types of expert report in prosecution proceedings:

 34. As with any other expert report, these should be either in the form of a statement or in a report exhibited by a statement, both of which can be used in evidence without the need for the expert to attend court.
 The statement should be given on form LP70 and typed (double-spaced).
 If the report/statement deals only with matters which are strictly measurable, and there is no likelihood of it being challenged or requiring further elucidation, the expert should sign it.
 Laboratory reports can often be agreed.

-35. The expert should refer to the section ‘Contents of the report’ above and ensure that his/her involvement in the tests is clearly stated.
-For example, s/he should either say: “The tests were carried out by me” or “The tests were carried out in my presence and under my direct personal supervision”.
+35. The expert should refer to the section ‘Contents of the report’ above and ensure that their involvement in the tests is clearly stated.
+For example, they should either say: “The tests were carried out by me” or “The tests were carried out in my presence and under my direct personal supervision”.

 36. The specialist will need to: